This article was originally published on Feb 12, 2019

 Choose the right hair conditioner for you based on your hair type.
 Find your hair type below to discover which hair conditioner will work for you.

-Fine or Thinning Hair
+The Best Men’s Conditioner for Fine or Thinning Hair

 Men with fine or thinning hair should avoid heavy conditioners that weigh down hair.

 Dry hair is brittle and especially prone to breakage.
 Dry hair can be genetic or caused by excessive processing.
 Either way, dry hair can benefit from more frequent deep conditioning treatments.
+Look for rich moisturizing ingredients like plant oils (coconut, argan, avocado, etc.), shea butter, and vitamin E.